Probing the Extreme-Mass-Ratio Inspirals Population Constraints with TianQin: numerical setup

 where $a_{\rm min}, a_{\rm max}$ are the minimum and the maximum spin values, corresponding to 0.96 and 0.998 \cite{Thorne:1974ve}, respectively.

 For spin distribution of EMRIs, there are no hyper-parameters.

 \end{itemize}

 Besides the MBH mass, the redshift, and the MBH spin, the CO masses are assumed to be $10M_\odot$.
 For the other parameters, the inclination, the sky position, and the spin orientation angles are assumed to be distributed isotropically on the sphere.
 The three phase angles, which are uninformative for the EMRI waveforms, are assumed to be uniformly distributed between [0, $2\pi$].
 Plunge time is taken to be uniform in [0, 5] yr, and eccentricities are taken to be uniform in [0, 0.2], as a rather flat distribution at the plunge is simulated in the loss cone model.
-These parameters, which influence the detectability of EMRI events and thereby the selection bias over the population models, don't have hyper-parameters.
+These parameters, which influence the detectability of EMRI events, don't have hyper-parameters.
+Here, to simplify the selection bias calculation in Sec.\ref{Sec:selBias}, we assume the impact of these parameters without hyper-parameters to be a constant that reduces the number of detectable events.
+This factor is defined as the ratio of the detectable event number under the above assumed conditions to the optimal conditions.
+We expect these selection bias can be effectively corrected using the method proposed in \cite{Chapman-Bird:2022tvu} and will not alter the result very much.